-The program is executed by the International Institute of Tropical Agriculture (IITA) in close partnership with other CGIAR Centers, specialized technical centers (e.g. African Agricultural Technology Foundation (AATF), International Fertilizer Development Center (IFDC) etc), Forum for Agricultural Research in Africa (FARA), national agricultural research and extension systems (NARES) and private sector partners.
+The program is implemented by IITA in close partnership with other CGIAR Centers, specialized technical centers (e.g. African Agricultural Technology Foundation (AATF), International Fertilizer Development Center (IFDC) etc), Forum for Agricultural Research in Africa (FARA), national agricultural research and extension systems (NARES) and private sector partners.
 TAAT is not a research program but is rather an initiative focused on scaling proven high-performance food production technologies to millions of farmers in a commercially sustainable way through a network of strategic partners.
 Technical coordination of the program is provided by the TAAT Clearinghouse, a semi-autonomous unit in the program's management structure serving as an honest broker in the identification and assessment of "proven" technologies and products that are ready for widespread dissemination, as well as linking these technical opportunities to wider national investment development agendas.